What is a Teradata Rollback?

 UPDATE DWHPRO.NUSI_TEST SET COL2 = 1 WHERE COL2 <= 80

-The table is temporary and, therefore, not important to us.
+The table is temporary and, therefore, not essential to us.
 But the parallelism of the Teradata system is destroyed by the ROLLBACK on an AMP.
 We, therefore, decide to cancel the ROLLBACK.

 Teradata Cancel Rollback – Checklist